Home › Blog › Tools › Top 8 Simple CRM Systems for Small Businesses in 2026 (Easy & Affordable Picks)

 • Quick to set up: A basic CRM doesn’t need hours of training or IT help.
 You’ll be up and running in minutes.

-• Everyone’s on the same page: Sales, support, marketing—everyone shares one source of truth.
+• Everyone’s on the same page: Sales, support, marketing, everyone shares one source of truth.

 New to CRM?
 Learn how it actually works with these 5 simple steps of the CRM process to start building better customer relationships today.

-List of Top 7 Simple CRM Solutions [2025 Reviewed]
+List of Top 8 Simple CRM Solutions

 Finally, I’ve infused my own experiences, aiming to help you make well-informed decisions.
 So, let’s begin.

-CRM Software Best For Pricing
+CRM Software Best For Pricing (Starting)

-Pipedrive Customizable Sales Pipeline Starts at $14/user month.
+Pipedrive Customizable Sales Pipeline Starts at $14/user/month

-Freshsales Sales Intelligence Starts at $8.6/user/month.
+Freshsales Sales Intelligence Starts at $9/user/month

-Bitrix24 Sales Funnel Automation Starts at $18.3/user/month.
+Bitrix24 Sales Funnel Automation Starts at $49/month (includes 5 users)

-Zendesk Sell Pipeline Visibility Starts at $19/user/month.
+Zendesk Sell Pipeline Visibility Starts at $19/user/month

-EngageBay Deal Management Starts at $12.7/user/month.
+EngageBay Deal Management Starts at $14.99/user/month

-1. BIGContacts – Best for Contact Management & Email Marketing
+1. BIGContacts – Best for Contact Management & Email Marketing for Growing Businesses

 I started using BIGContacts based on a recommendation from an industry peer.
 It’s one of the low-cost CRM solutions perfect for first-time users.
+The UI is quite simple, and anyone can get started without any extensive training.

 Here’s what Sennan Quigley from the Foundation for Financial Education (F3E), a nonprofit dedicated to promoting financial literacy, had to say about using BIGContacts: